UWMRO/Focuser/docs/index.md

 # The UW MRO automated focusing system

 These pages will describe the automated focusing system being developed by students in UW Astronomy Undergrad Engineering Group (AUEG).
-Assumtion is we are writing in python.
+We are writing in python.
+There are two ways to achieve focusing:
+a) measure FWHM and take the smallest value
+b) look for the brightest pixels in the image to calculate radius of star and go from there

 ## Here is a list of steps to take, in order: